 As I ladled the soup over rice noodles that I had “cooked” by soaking them in boiling water, I was rewarded with a complex aroma rising from the bowls.
 Topped with fresh cilantro, Thai basil, and sliced Thai chiles, my soup was nearly ready.

-In a final nod to authenticity, I topped each bowl with a crimson dollop of Nam prik pao (Thai chili jam, so called because of its jammy consistency), a rich, sweet, savory, and slightly spicy condiment of fried garlic, shallots, and dried chiles cooked down with fish sauce and brown sugar.
+In a final nod to tradition, I topped each bowl with a crimson dollop of Nam prik pao (Thai chili jam, so called because of its jammy consistency), a rich, sweet, savory, and slightly spicy condiment of fried garlic, shallots, and dried chiles cooked down with fish sauce and brown sugar.
 As I watched the smiling faces of my tasters slurping from their bowls, I knew my work was done.

 This version of tom yum soup features hot, sour, salty, and sweet flavors, with shrimp and tender rice noodles to make it a meal.